 PWID within a given community entered the model in either the SIF+SSP (i.e., post-SIF) or SSP-only (i.e., pre-SIF) arm (Figure 5.1).
 Among the total population of PWID, the number of post-SIF injections/month was calculated (A); all pre-SIF injections were assumed to occur without availability of a SIF (B).
 For PWID who overdose (A1), we calculated the proportions that require ambulance utilization and emergency department (ED) visits.
-We also calculated PWID who are on (A2) or not on (A3) medication-assisted treatment (MAT); among PWID who are already on MAT, we calculated the proportion per year who start it.
+We also calculated PWID who are on (A2) or not on (A3) medication-assisted treatment (MAT); among PWID who are already on MAT, we calculated the proportion per year who successfully stay on treatment.
+Among PWID who are not on MAT, we calculated the proportion per year who start it.
 MAT uptake and success rates were assumed to be equivalent between comparators in the base case, but increased MAT uptake and success rates due to a SIF were explored in a scenario analysis.
 These same outcomes were calculated for B{1-3} and totals for a given community were estimated and compared.
 Community overdose mortality (C) was estimated based on the proportion of injections in the SIF, applying a risk reduction estimate described below.